spxbhuhb/zakadabar-stack/core/doc/guides/backend/Authorizer.md

 Most cases you don't have to worry about using an authorizer.
 Once it is assigned to a business logic, it will be called automatically whenever the endpoints offered by the BL receive a request.

+## Timeline

+### Changes

+- 2021.6.6
+    - add AuthorizerProvider and SimpleRoleAuthorizerProvider

+### Possible Improvements

+- add an authorization report function that generates an auditor-ready report of authorizers